 Sec.
-130.39.010. - Content.
+130.39.010 Content.

-This section establishes standards for implementing the County's Oak Resources Management Plan (ORMP) in compliance with General Plan Policy 7.4.4.4 and Implementation Measure CO-P (mitigation requirements for impacts to oak resources).
+This Chapter establishes standards for implementing the County's Oak Resources Management Plan (ORMP) in compliance with General Plan Policy 7.4.4.4 and Implementation Measure CO-P (mitigation requirements for impacts to oak resources).
 This Chapter shall be referred to as the Oak Resources Conservation Ordinance ("Ordinance").

 Sec.
-130.39.020 - Applicability.
+130.39.020 Applicability.

-With the exception of exempt activities listed in Section 130.39.050 below (Exemptions and Mitigation Reductions), the requirements of this Ordinance shall apply to both ministerial and discretionary development resulting in impacts to Oak Resources as defined in this Chapter.
+With the exception of exempt activities listed in Section 130.39.050 (Exemptions and Mitigation Reductions) below in this Chapter, the requirements of this Ordinance shall apply to both ministerial and discretionary development activities resulting in impacts to Oak Resources as defined in this Chapter.
 This Chapter shall apply to all privately-owned lands within the unincorporated area of the County at or below the elevation of 4,000 feet above sea level where Oak Resources are present.

-A. Effect of Ordinance Changes on Projects or Plans in Progress.
+- A. -Effect of Ordinance Changes on Projects or Plans in Progress.
 The enactment of this Chapter or amendments hereto may have the effect of imposing different standards on development or new uses from that which previously applied.
-In these cases, the County shall apply the standards found in Section 130.10.040.C (Effect of Zoning Ordinance Changes on Projects in Progress), Section 130.10.040.D (Exception for Area Covered by Specific Plan) and Section 130.10.040.E (Private Agreements), as applicable.
+In these cases, the County shall apply the standards found in Section 130.10.040.C (Effect of Zoning Ordinance Changes on Projects in Progress), Section 130.10.040.D (Exception for Area Covered by Specific Plan) and Section 130.10.040.E (Private Agreements) in Article 1 (Zoning Ordinance Applicability) of this Title, as applicable. - A.B.
+Effect of Ordinance on Public Projects.
+Projects directly undertaken by the County are exempt from the permit requirements of this Chapter.
+However, where mitigation to oak woodlands is required, pursuant to the California Environmental Quality Act, Public Resources Code [PRC] Section 21083.4, the mitigation requirements of this Chapter may be applied.

 Sec.
-130.39.030 - Definitions.
+130.39.030 Definitions.